 If you answered "yes" to any of the above questions, chances are it's a fad diet, and it most likely won't be very effective over the long run.
 With fad diets, balanced nutrition often takes the back seat to sketchy weight loss pills or extreme life choices - all of which are counterproductive to a healthy life.

 If you have struggled with your weight for any length of time, there's no doubt you're stressed out trying to find an effective solution.
 You probably have many stories about following fad diets, taking unhealthy diet pills, or even dropping big bucks on expensive exercise equipment.
 If you're like most of our clients, you're still struggling with your weight, despite your best efforts.
-The common theme here is that all of your self-made attempts happened without the medical guidance of a true medical weight loss clinic in Sullivan's Island, SC.
+The common theme here is that all of your self-made attempts happened without the medical guidance of a true medical weight loss clinic Near Me Sullivan's Island, SC.

 If this sounds like you, we've got great news.
 The safest, most effective solution to losing weight starts with the help of Back 2 Health's medical weight loss plans.
 Instead of choosing a fad diet, speak to one of our weight loss healthcare professionals.
 We can help you lose weight in a way that you find enjoyable, so you actually like